-At the beginning of each PCIT session, the therapist checks in with the caregiver about any stressors or barriers to homework practice.
-The parents also complete the same questionnaire about their child’s behavior each week, and this questionnaire is used to track their progress in treatment.
+At the beginning of each PCIT session, the therapist checks in with parents about any stressors or barriers to homework practice.
+Parents also complete the same questionnaire about their child’s behavior each week, and this questionnaire is used to track their progress in treatment.
 At the end of each PCIT therapy session, the therapist and parent collaboratively decide which skills should be practiced at home in between sessions.

-Dr. Amber Ufford, Coordinator of CBC’s PCIT program oversees our team of 11 PCIT therapists.
-Both Dr. Amber Ufford and Dr. Chad Brice are certified PCIT International therapists and Level 1 Trainers.
+Dr. Amber Ufford, Director of CBC’s PCIT program oversees our team of 12 PCIT therapists.
+Both Dr. Amber Ufford and Dr. Chad Brice are certified therapists and Within Agency Trainers by PCIT International.
 Several members of our PCIT team are certified PCIT therapists or are completing training to become certified.
-Our PCIT team has received expert consultation from Dr. Cheryl McNeil, a world-renowned Master PCIT trainer.
+Our PCIT team has received expert consultation from Dr. Cheryl McNeil, a world-renowned Global PCIT trainer.